Stacks

 - Password

-- Security token (depending on your Salesforce security settings - see security token considerations for more information)
+- Security token (depending on your Salesforce security settings)

 Environments